 As can be seen from the timeline, ransomware attacks have increased exponentially since 2011, when an unnamed Trojan was the first to leverage mainstream adoption of anonymous payment systems.
 Most importantly, according to recent IBM reports, cryptoviral extortion cases spiked 6,000% in 2016 compared to 2015.
 Considering these facts and the latest WannaCry attack, now it is more important than ever to take precautionary measures and increase PC security.

 The Ransomware chronology was created with Office Timeline, a PowerPoint plug-in that allows users to build beautiful charts and other visuals in just a few minutes.
-The image is free to copy, modify and redistribute and can be easily edited or updated using the free edition of the add-in.
-For advanced customization requirements or to create professional timelines and Gantt Charts, we recommend using Office Timeline Plus.
+The image is free to copy, modify and redistribute and can be easily edited or updated using the free 14-day trial of the add-in.
+For advanced customization requirements or to create professional timelines and Gantt Charts, we recommend using Office Timeline Pro+.

 The Ransomware Timeline PowerPoint slide can be downloaded safely from here.